openshift-kni/cnf-features-deploy/ztp/ztp-policy-generator/README.md

 metadata:
   name: acm-policy
   namespace: acm-policy-generator
+# The arguments should be given and defined as below with same order --tempPath= --sourcePath= --outPath= --stdout
+argsOneLiner: ./testPolicyGenTempExample ../source-crs ./out true
+---
+apiVersion: policyGenerator/v1
+kind: PolicyGenerator
+metadata:
+  name: clusters-config
+  namespace: cluster-config-generator
-# The arguments should be given and defined as below with same order --policyGenTempPath= --sourcePath= --outPath= --stdout --customResources --siteconfig
+# The arguments should be given and defined as below with same order --siteConfigPath= --sourcePath= --outPath= --stdout
-argsOneLiner: ./ranPolicyGenTempExamples ./sourcePolicies ./out true false
+argsOneLiner: ./testSiteConfig ../source-crs ./out true
 ```
 - The PolicyGenerator parameters are defined as below:

-    - policyGenTempPath: path to the policyGenTemp files
+    - TempPath: path to the policyGenTemp files
     - sourcePath: path to the source policies
     - outPath: path to save the generated ACM policies
     - stdout: if true will print the generated policies to console
-    - customResourceOnly: if true will generate the CRs from the source Policies files only without ACM policies.
-    - siteconfig: if true will generate the CRs for the given siteConfig CRs

-- Test PolicyGen by executing the below commands:
+- Test PolicyGen & siteConfig by executing the below commands:

     - $ cd cnf-features-deploy/ztp/ztp-policy-generator/
     - $ XDG_CONFIG_HOME=./ kustomize build --enable-alpha-plugins

-    You should have out directory created with the expected policies as below
+    You should have out directory created with the expected output as below
 ```
 ├── common
 │   ├── common-log-sub-policy.yaml